meltaxa/solariot/README.md

 6. Visit your Freeboard dashboard site.

-## Appendix
+## The Sungrow Modbus Map

+This script works on the following confirmed Sungrow Inverter models:
+* SH5K+ (connected to a GCL Battery)

 The Sungrow SH5K+ modbus map was generated manually by scraping all registers.
+There are still outstanding metrics to be identified.
+Help me complete the map.

+Input registers:
 ```
 5008:  internal_temp
 5011:  pv1_voltage